 In a previous post, I defined Expected Family Contribution (EFC), how it works theoretically, and what happens in the real world.
 For many families, the difference between theory and practice is irrelevant since their EFC is much higher than their actual ability to pay.
-There are steps that you can take to reduce your EFC, and you should definitely do if you have the opportunity.
+There are steps that you can take to reduce your EFC, and you should definitely do so if you have the opportunity.
 However, the fact is that you’re likely to do more to cut the cost of college by targeting the right schools for merit scholarships than by trying to rearrange your finances.

 Hello Merit Scholarships

 As demonstrated in the UT example in the previous post, you can identify which schools are more likely to meet financial need than others.
-And if you aren’t very likely to show demonstrated financial need, then you need to start looking into merit aid.
+And if you aren’t very likely to show demonstrated financial need, then you need to start looking into merit scholarships, often referred to as merit aid.

 The Origins of Merit Aid

 By the 1990s, the US News Best College Rankings became an integral part of the college selection process for many high school seniors.
 To improve their rankings, colleges began recruiting students that would improve their academic profile in the rankings.
 No, they weren’t looking for more science fair winners, they wanted higher SAT/ACT scores and GPAs which would improve their rankings.
-To lure such students to their schools, they began offering merit aid to those with the most desirable scores.
+To lure such students to their schools, they began offering merit scholarships to those with the most desirable scores.

 This is the way it works.
 Schools list the SAT/ACT scores for the middle 50th percentile of their students.
 This means that a school with a 25th percentile SAT score of 1000 and 75th percentile score of 1200 had 50% of their students with scores in between the two scores.
 25% will have scores higher and 25% will have scores lower.